• Home

 The festive European Christmas Markets

-I can’t help but reminisce about a river cruise we took in November and December with AmaWaterways.
-Starting in Budapest, we floated up the Danube, disembarking to visit glittering Christmas Markets in Germany and Austria and ending in the gorgeous city of Prague.
+I can’t help but reminisce about a river cruise we took in November and December with AmaWaterways several years ago.
+It started in Budapest and was a Danube cruise that ended in Prague, Czech Republic.
+Throughout the cruise, we visited the glittering Holiday Markets in Germany and Austria.
 Stops included Melk, Vienna, Passau, Linz, Regensburg, Nürnberg, and a side trip to Salzburg.

 Vendors with German Gingerbread, sausages, dark chocolate, festive decorations, and yummy treats were everywhere set against old-world buildings and cathedrals.